Massachusetts Route 1A: Boston–Salisbury segment

-This segment of Route 1A extends from Boston, Massachusetts to Salisbury, Massachusetts.
+This segment of Route 1A extends from Boston to Salisbury.

 The highway starts from US 1 (which is on the Central Artery with I-93 and Route 3) at the former Government Center/Logan Airport interchange.
-It passes through the Callahan Tunnel (outbound/northbound) and Sumner Tunnel (inbound/southbound), becoming the East Boston Expressway past Logan Airport.
-The East Boston Expressway was the first freeway built in the city.
-Immediately beyond Logan Airport, Interstate 90 ends at Route 1A.
+It passes through the Callahan Tunnel (northbound) and Sumner Tunnel (southbound), becoming the East Boston Expressway past Logan Airport.
+I-90 ends at Route 1A just north of the airport.